ISSN (Print): 2768-1106

 The Editorial Process

-Journal of Reproductive Healthcare and Medicine has a highly rigorous double-blind peer-review process that makes sure that manuscripts are scientifically accurate, relevant, novel, and meaningful.
+Journal of Reproductive Healthcare and Medicine has a highly rigorous and unbiased double-blind peer-review process that makes sure that manuscripts are scientifically accurate, relevant, novel, and meaningful.

 In-house submissions that contain the work of any editorial board member are not allowed to be reviewed by that editorial board member, and an independent editor makes all decisions regarding this manuscript.
 In addition, these manuscripts are reviewed by two external reviewers.
 This is also disclosed in the published manuscript under the section of Conflict of Interest.